 Vieques Island (officially Isla de Vieques) is an island-municipality in Puerto Rico (USA unincorporated territory) in northeastern Caribbean Sea, part of the so called Spanish Virgin Islands.
 The island covers a total area of approx 348 km2 (134 mi2) and has population around 10,000.

 Isla de Vieques is approx 13 km (8 mi) east of mainland Puerto Rico.
 The island has length 34 km (21 mi) and width 6 km (4 mi).
-Its largest towns are Esperanza (central-north coast) and Isabel Segunda (aka Isabel II) - on the southern coast.
+Its largest towns are Esperanza (central-north coast, port locode AQESP) and Isabel Segunda (aka Isabel II/ferry port) - on the southern coast.

 Vieques is also nicknamed "Isla Nena" ("Little Girl Island"), considered as the little sister to Puerto Rico Island.
 Its British name (during colonial times) was "Crab Island".
-Vieques is best known worldwide as the site of several protests against US Navy's use of the island as testing ground and bombing range.
-As result, the navy left in 2003.
+Vieques is best-known worldwide as the site of several protests against the US Navy's use of the island as a testing ground and bombing range.
+As result, the Navy left in 2003.
 The former navy base is currently a wildlife refuge with numerous beaches - often ranked among the top Caribbean beaches for their white sands and azure-colored waters.

 - Cruise Industry

 The Ritz-Carlton Yacht Collection announced its 2022-2023 winter season of itineraries for the newbuild superyacht Evrima.
 From Costa Rica's vast...September 10, 2020